shaheenweb30-ai/clearcents/CURRENCY_SYSTEM.md

 ## Overview

-The ClearCents application now supports **100+ world currencies** with automatic symbol mapping and proper formatting across all pages.
+The CentraBudget application now supports **100+ world currencies** with automatic symbol mapping and proper formatting across all pages.
 The currency system is centralized through the `SettingsContext` and automatically reflects changes throughout the application.

 ## 🎯 Features